xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 Figure 4.47: Computation of lookaheads

+Note that the shift/reduce conflict found in Example 4.48 using the SLR method has disappeared with the LALR technique.
+The reason is that only lookahead $\$$ is associated with $R\to L\cdot$ in $I_2$, so there is no conflict with the parsing action of shift on $=$ generated by item $S\to L\cdot = R$ in $I_2$.

+$\Box$

 ### 4.7.6 Compaction of LR Parsing Tables

 A typical programming language grammar with 50 to 100 terminals and 100 productions may have an LALR parsing table with several hundred states.
 The action function may easily have 20,000 entries, each requiring at least 8 bits to encode.
 On small devices, a more efficient encoding than a two-dimensional array may be important.
 We shall mention briefly a few techniques that have been used to compress the ACTION and GOTO fields of an LR parsing table.

 One useful technique for compacting the action field is to recognize that usually many rows of the action table are identical.
 For example, in Fig. 4.42, states 0 and 3 have identical action entries, and so do 2 and 6.
 We can therefore save considerable space, at little cost in time, if we create a pointer for each state into a one-dimensional array.
 Pointers for states with the same actions point to the same location.
 To access information from this array, we assign each terminal a number from zero to one less than the number of terminals, and we use this integer as an offset from the pointer value for each state.
-In a given state, the parsing action for the ith terminal will be found i locations past the pointer value for that state.
+In a given state, the parsing action for the *i*th terminal will be found *i* locations past the pointer value for that state.

 Further space efficiency can be achieved at the expense of a somewhat slower parser by creating a list for the actions of each state.
 The list consists of (terminal-symbol, action) pairs.
 The most frequent action for a state can be placed at the end of the list, and in place of a terminal we may use the notation “any,” meaning that if the current input symbol has not been found so far on the list, we should do that action no matter what the input is.
 Moreover, error entries can safely be replaced by reduce actions, for further uniformity along a row.
 The errors will be detected later, before a shift move.

 **Example 4.65:** Consider the parsing table of Fig. 4.37.
 First, note that the actions for states 0, 4, 6, and 7 agree.
 We can represent them all by the list

 $$
 \begin{array}{ll}
 SYMBOL   &ACTION\\